 - Event organisers will not establish criteria for the determining of attendees and take no responsibility for the manner in which the “Team Captain” determines the invitation list.

 - There will be a second prize awarded to a team other than the winning team at a value of about $200.
+To be in the draw the team must have a minimum of three finishers.

 - Every finisher not in the winning team will be given one entry into the random draw for second place (regardless of event distance).